YU-JAN/portfolio/dataviz2.md

 <br>
 Debt-to-GDP Ratio for Japan and Greece from 1995 to 2019
 <br>
-The Hans Rosling chart is ploted to help readers to see the highes
+I created a Hans Rosling chart from the same dataset.
+Hans Rosling charts are plotted to help readers see the changes Japan and Greece made from 1995 to 2019.
+Please click the "play" button to view the variation.
+The size of the dots also represents the value of the Debt-to-GDP Ratio.
+By doing so, readers can notice the changes more easily.
 <br>
 <div class="flourish-embed flourish-scatter" data-src="visualisation/7240079"><script src="https://public.flourish.studio/resources/embed.js"></script></div>